Table of Contents

 Front()

-Element at the front of the buffer - this[0].
+Returns the element at the front of the buffer without removing it.

 public T Front()